 If you have a limited income, you may be able to get assistance with your health costs through certain programs.

 Extra Help is a federal program that helps pay for some to most of the costs of Medicare Part D prescription drug coverage.
-Contact the Social Security Administration at 800-772-1213 or visit ssa.gov to learn if you are eligible for Extra Help and to start an application.
+Contact the Social Security Administration at 800-772-1213 or visit the SSA website to learn if you are eligible for Extra Help and to start an application.

 State Pharmaceutical Assistance Programs (SPAPs) are offered in some states to help eligible individuals pay for prescriptions.
-Contact your SHIP at shiptacenter.org to learn if there is an SPAP in your state.
+Contact your SHIP at shiphelp.org to learn if there is an SPAP in your state.